What is identity?

 help strengthen the institutional framework?

-Foundational ID systems are general-purpose identity platforms that are designed to support all forms of ID use cases expected down the line.
+Foundational ID systems are general-purpose identity platforms designed to support all forms of ID use cases expected down the line.

-There are no multiple or redundant registrations, they offer improved service delivery and economies of scale, and as identity becomes a readily available commodity, a new ecosystem of different applications naturally emerges.
+There are no multiple or redundant registrations.
+They offer improved service delivery and economies of scale.
+As identity becomes a readily available commodity, a new ecosystem of different applications naturally emerges.

-Foundational identification systems provide the means for identification in the digital world but also in people's daily lives whenever they need to perform a transaction.
+Foundational identification systems provide the means for identification in the digital world and people's daily lives whenever they need to perform a transaction.

 From identification to legal identity and legal ID